Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Both the Citi Prestige and American Express Platinum cards are great travel cards to have.

-The downside is that they both come with a pretty hefty annual fee of $450, and many of their benefits overlap so it doesn’t make sense to have both.
+The downside is that they both come with a pretty hefty annual fee, and many of their benefits overlap so it doesn’t make sense to have both.
 The biggest consideration when deciding which card to carry is how often you travel with other people and whether you want the card to be a primary spending card.

 If you travel with others frequently, want the 4th free night hotel benefit, or you want this card to be a front-of-the-wallet card thanks to its spending category bonuses, the Citi Prestige is hands down a better option.